coleca24/csce240_f21_final_project/ProjectDescription.md

 **Stopping Condition**: The 10x10 grid has filled up or 1000 years (rounds) have passed.

-### Checklist:
+### Checklist (and points)
-- Inherit from the World class provided
+- Inherit from the World class provided (5 points)
-- Implement the 3 pure virtual functions in the World class
+- Implement the 3 pure virtual functions in the World class (6 points - 2 points each)
-- Implement 10 distinct rules
+- Implement 10 distinct rules (30 points - 3 points each)
-- Include at least 2 other objects as "characters" in your sim
+- Include at least 2 other objects as "characters" in your sim (10 points - 5 for each class)
-- Make sure that there is an option for printing each iteration of the sim to standard out
+- Make sure that there is an option for printing each iteration of the sim to standard out (5 points)
-- Make sure there is a clear stopping condition
+- Make sure there is a clear stopping condition (5 points)
-- Overload at least two operators in at least one of your objects
+- Overload at least two operators in at least one of your objects (4 points - 2 points each)
-- No memory leaks if you choose to use pointers in any way
+- No memory leaks if you choose to use pointers in any way (-5 points for memory leaks)
-- Where appropriate, use the const keyword.
+- Where appropriate, use the const keyword. (-1-5 points if missing consts - depends on how many you are missing)

 ## Part 2 - The Write Up - 10 points
 In Part 2 of this assignment, you will need to write a ~one-page document describing your scenario and the rules that you implemented.
 This needs to be detailed enough that I can understand what you are trying to accomplish without question.
 This includes **line numbers or names of functions for each rule that you create.**